During each of your child's visits to the Cystic Fibrosis Center, your child may be evaluated and treated by a number of experts, including:

 During periods of hospitalization, the inpatient service attending physician will determine the medical management of your child.
 The attending rotates on a monthly basis.
 There are weekly meetings of the entire Pulmonary team to discuss and plan the inpatient care.

 Advanced practice nurses

-When patients at home have questions of a medical or nursing nature, the calls will frequently be answered by the nurse practitioner during daytime hours (9 a.m. to 4:30 p.m).
-Nurse practitioners along with the attending physician, are also responsible for coordinating the inpatient care during hospitalization.
+During CF office hours, the nurse practitioner reviews the status of your child with members of the healthcare team and together with you and the team develops goals for future care.
+When patients at home have medical or nursing questions, the calls will frequently be answered by nurse practitioners between 9 a.m. and 4:30 p.m.
+Nurse practitioners along with the attending physician are also responsible for coordinating the inpatient care during hospitalization.

 The pulmonary fellow is assigned to provide primary CF care, with the attending physician, for patients during CF office hours for the three year period of fellowship training.
 Additionally, the fellows rotate monthly on the inpatient unit to provide care when the child is hospitalized on evenings, nights and weekends.

 Outpatient medical care for emergencies on evenings, nights and weekends is provided by the outpatient fellow on-call in conjunction with the attending physician.
 The fellow responds to phone calls during this time and also provides direction to the emergency room staff if your child is seen there.